grafana/tanka/docs/docs/tutorial/jsonnet.md

 It has a lot in common with more _real_ programming languages such as JavaScript than with markup languages, still it is tailored specifically to representing data and configuration.
-Opposing to JSON (and YAML) it is a language meant for humans, not for computers.
+As opposed to JSON (and YAML) it is a language meant for humans, not for computers.

 ## Creating a new project

-To get started with Tanka and Jsonnet, let's initiate a new project:
+To get started with Tanka and Jsonnet, let's initiate a new project, in which we will install both Prometheus and Grafana into our Kubernetes cluster:

 ```bash
 $ mkdir prom-grafana && cd prom-grafana # create a new folder for the project and change to it